 We’ll work with music, the breath, the body, poetry; – responding to rhythm, timbre, emotional colour; you’ll have access to a range of mediums, surfaces, and exciting starting points to show you what can be possible with drawing/writing.
 This will be a reflective, immersive course where you will learn about many techniques as well as a wide range of thinking about practice – from Eastern traditions to Sufi, Aboriginal, first Nations’ people’s thoughts and European perspectives.

-Iona.
-I have 1 place left on my regular course I teach at The Green Shed (formerly the award-winning Iona Hostel).
-Please message me for more details.
+Please message me for more details for next year and beyond.
 The work we do is deeply immersive and transformative.
 This year it’ll run from October 5th – 12th.

 Here is some feedback from recent and current participants:

 Having Kate as a mentor has allowed a fundamental shift in my wellbeing as an artist and how I view both myself and my creative path.
 Whether on a workshop in Iona or on a one to one in person or by Zoom, I always feel held, always feel listened to and have always been guided gently to the point I am meant to be at.
 Its always about the art… but yet its not.
 Thats what I love and appreciate.